ErpNetDocs/webclient/layouts-and-views/index.md

 - Frequently used views can be accessed quickly

 The option for all these abilities is called "Customize form / Customize panel" and Settings, indicated by a "gearwheel" icon.

+> [!NOTE]
+> Unlike the Desktop Client, the Web Client does not support personal layouts saved for individual users.
+Layouts are role-based, and saved layout changes apply to all users assigned to the respective role.
+Personal user preferences that are supported separately do not constitute a personal layout.

 ## The App-bar menu